I just returned from a trip to South Carolina. And of course I brought back some South Carolina peaches to share and to eat.

 Okay, his loss, my gain. (lol!)
 None for him, more for me!
 I didn’t pester him any more.

-Later my son came for another visit and told me that his friend had shared his encounter with me and my peach offerings.
+Later my son came for another visit and told me that his friend had shared his encounter with me and my peach offerings with their roommates.
 “She was like Betty Crocker on acid!”

 Somehow this story got around to my son’s other friends and I had a reputation….for offering peaches, water, or food to anyone who came to my house.

 But I still wonder if that nickname is remembered by the other people in my son’s group.
 Oh, well I bet he will regret someday not at least trying one bite!!